fazasfz/full-stack-webdev-journey/README.md

 ## ✍️ Notes

 - Each folder contains mini-projects for that module.
-- Live links will be added once deployed (using Vercel/Netlify/Render).
 - Code is written from scratch following Angela’s lectures.

 ---